 Childhood Cancer Survivorship is its Own Emotional Journey

 Many people expect the end of cancer treatment to come with relief, celebration, and closure.
 Unfortunately, this does not represent the whole picture.
-It is true that finishing treatment is a major milestone for anyone who has faced a cancer diagnosis.
-The hope is always that the cancer will stay away, and families will be able to physically and emotionally heal.
-There are also a surprising number of emotional challenges that come during cancer survivorship, and this is a part of childhood cancer that most people are not aware of.
+It is true that finishing treatment is a major milestone.
+The hope is always that the cancer will stay away, and families will be able to heal.
+There are also many emotional challenges during cancer survivorship, and a lot of people are not aware of them.

 What are some of these challenges?